nounoumallem/sf-to-mf-migrator/README.md

 - WordPress 5.0 or higher
 - PHP 7.2 or higher
-- Simple Favorites plugin (with existing data to migrate)
-- My Favorites plugin by WPDevelopers (must be installed and activated)

----

-- WordPress 5.0 or higher
-- PHP 7.2 or higher
 - **Simple Favorites** plugin By Kyle Phillips (with existing data to migrate)
 - **My Favorites** plugin By Takashi Matsuyama (must be installed and activated)